input-output-hk/cardano-sl/wallet-new/docs/updates.md

 If we kept only one single field to store this data, such field might be sensible to data races and *ghost updates*, where we could accidentally override data in a way which would cause our internal invariants to be violated.

+The way updates will transition from the *next* to the *current* can be the following:

+- When a new update arrives, store it as the _next_ update.
+If there is already an update designed as next, replace it.

+- When `GET /api/v1/update` is called:
+   - If the _current_ update is in the `Skipped` or `Applied` state, and a _next_ update is available, then replace _current_ with _next_. *In-transit* `POST/PUT` http-requests won't cause state inconsistencies by the virtue of the fact the input `WalletSoftwareUpdate` won't match anymore.

+   - If the _current_ update is in the `Proposed` state, and a _next_ update is available, then replace _current_ with _next_. *In-transit* `POST/PUT` http-requests won't cause state inconsistencies by the virtue of the fact the input `WalletSoftwareUpdate` won't match anymore.

+   - If the _current_ update is in the `Downloaded` state, and a _next_ update is available, chances are we want to return the current (downloaded but not applied update) update so that Daedalus can warn the user it has a downloaded (but not applied) update.

+- When `POST /api/v1/update` is called:
+    - If the input `WalletSoftwareUpdate` doesn't match the _current_ update, ignore the request.

+    - If the input `WalletSoftwareUpdate` does match the _current_ update, carry on as per user story (4) and (4.1), then set the _current_ status to `Applied`.

+        - If a _next_ update is available, replace _next_ with _current_.

 ## V1 Swagger spec<a id="sec-5-6" name="sec-5-6"></a>

 A mockup for the new update API might look like this (some HTTP errors and uninteresting